 The anti-theft feature is probably the weakest feature, although it still works pretty well.
 The accuracy is okay — it located my device at my neighbour’s place across the street — and it definitely works better than Google and Apple’s device locator apps, which I’ve always found a bit cumbersome.
 However, when compared to Norton, which can locate a device within 65 feet, Avira’s anti-theft feature isn’t as great.

-But overall, Avira’s mobile apps are incredibly feature-rich.
+Avira’s mobile apps are incredibly feature-rich.
 They provide advanced app and malware scanning for your device, monitor privacy violations.
 Optimize device performance, and offer a suite of good anti-theft tools.

 Avira Customer Support